aspose-cells/Aspose.Cells-Products/cells/en/java/conversion/xlsb-to-jpeg/_index.md

 {{% blocks/products/pf/agp/content h2="Save XLSB to JPEG in Java Online for Free" %}}

-The following example demonstrates how to convert XLSB to JPEG document format in Java.
+The following example demonstrates how to convert XLSB to JPEG in Java.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert XLSB file into JPEG format.
+Follow the easy steps to convert XLSB to JPEG.
 Upload your XLSB file, then simply save it as JPEG file.
 For both XLSB reading and JPEG writing you can use fully qualified filenames.
 The output JPEG content and formatting will be identical to the original XLSB document.

 {{% /blocks/products/pf/agp/text %}}